 game was crazy and yes that was a horrible call at the end...
 I even asked a Portland fan that was sitting next to me if it was a good call he just smiled...the atmosphere is crazy they do pump a lot of music especially when the away team has the ball (been to a couple other games there) the biggest thing we lacked was a go to player down the stretch...
 By the way ford should have never been guarding Roy...
 Anyone know why granger didn't play he looked real good during shootaround

 I think Ford did a great job staying in front of him.
 I was worried it was going to be Jack v Kobe all over again and Brandon Roy would just rise over him, but he decided to take it to the rim and TJ stuck with it and held good position.

-2015 IKL Fantasy Basketball Champions - DC Dreamers
+2015 and 2016 IKL Fantasy Basketball Champions - DC Dreamers

 good game last night, the refs decided this one for us, still I will never understand JOB player combinations at the end of games, they need 2 points to tie the game or a 3 to win it, right? so why JOB does not have a team in the last second that can shot the 3 and spread the floor? he always has Foster at the end of games , this makes an open shot near impossible because whoever is guarding Foster is going to leave him and help to double team the player with the ball.

 It looks like he would've had to jump about 2 feet forward to draw any contact.
 It's more likely that they would have called an offensive foul or nothing, than it would've been to get three FT's out of that.

 The ESPN replay isn't working for me for some reason, so I can only see the NBA.com link below.